dvillaj/Environment-Pandas/README.md

 pipenv update
 ```

-### Remove PipEnv Enrironment
+### Remove PipEnv Environment

-If you don't neeed the pipenv environment anymore (may be you need free space in your machine) run ...
+If you don't need the pipenv environment anymore (may be you need free space in your machine) run ...

 ```
 pipenv --rm